RennyCode/Rennycode/README.md

 ## Hello there fellow traveler, I'm Renny.

-would you like to join my holy quest to spead the Coding magic across Eberron.
+Would you like to join my holy quest to spread the Coding magic across Eberron.

-Together we shall be unstopabble, and all mere basic magic casters will bow to the amense glory.
+Together we shall be unstopabble, and all mere basic magic casters will bow to the immense glory.

 <img src="https://github.com/RennyCode/Rennycode/blob/main/summoner.png" width="200px">  </img>

-### What skill do i possess you ask?
+### What skill do I possess you ask?

-* For years i've learned to master the ravenous Python, and now it bends to my will 🐍
+* For years I've learned to master the ravenous Python, and now it bends to my will 🐍

 * I possess the ability to analyze the enemies data so we can point out their weaknesses 📈